Skip to content

 AniBridge supports having multiple, concurrently active profiles, each with its own set of configuration options.
 This allows you to sync different libraries or users with tailored settings.

-To simplify configuration management, settings can also be defined globally and shared across all profiles by defining them under the top-level global_config key.
+To simplify configuration management, settings can also be shared across all profiles by defining them under the top-level global_config key.

 To define profile-specific settings, use the profiles key in the configuration file with the profile name as a sub-key.
 Any settings defined under a profile will override the corresponding global settings for that profile.